draneix/evaaa/interoceptive-ai-env/README.md

 ## 🌍 Environments & Tasks

-EVAAA features a two-tiered environment architecture designed to study autonomy, adaptivity, and internal state regulation in reinforcement learning agents:
+At the heart of EVAAA is a unique integration of a two-tiered environment architecture with a unified, intrinsic reward system.
+In EVAAA, agents are motivated not by externally defined, task-specific rewards, but by the need to regulate their own internal physiological variables—such as food, water, thermal balance, and damage.
+This intrinsic reward system is consistent across all environments, allowing agents to autonomously generate and pursue goals that emerge from their internal state dynamics.
+The two-tiered design—combining a progressive, naturalistic survival curriculum with a suite of controlled, unseen experimental testbeds—enables both the development of adaptive behaviors and the evaluation of generalization and flexible decision-making in novel scenarios.
+By unifying these elements, EVAAA provides a biologically inspired benchmark for studying autonomy, adaptivity, and internally motivated control in reinforcement learning agents.

 ### 📈 Naturalistic Training Curriculum